-The risk is minimised through the Annual Investment Strategy, which requires that deposits are not made with financial institutions unless they meet identified minimum credit criteria, as laid down by Fitch and Moody's and Standard & Poors credit ratings services.
-The Strategy also sets out the maximum amounts and time limits to be invested with a financial institution within each category.
+The risk is managed through the council's Annual Investment Strategy, which requires that deposits are only placed with financial institutions that meet the identified minimum credit criteria, as laid down by Fitch, Moody's and Standard & Poors credit ratings services.
+The strategy also sets out the maximum amounts and time limits that an investment can be made with a financial institution within each category.